In the Garden

 Soil, Planting, and Care

 Plant sweet marjoram in the spring once there is no longer threat of frost.
 Sweet marjoram is slow-growing, so you will want to start with young plants instead of seed.
-Plant them 12 inches apart in full sun in rich, well-drained soil with a pH between 6.7 and 7.0, adding a slow-release fertilizer to the soil at or before planting.
-Continue to fertilize throughout the growing season with Bonnie Herb, Vegetable & Flower Plant Food.
+Plant them 12 inches apart in full sun in rich, well-drained soil with a pH between 6.7 and 7.0, adding a continuous-release fertilizer such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food to the soil at planting, then throughout the growing season, following label directions.
 Sweet marjoram will grow to about 12 to 24 inches tall.
 Be sure to trim plants when buds appear (and before they flower) to ensure continued growth.

 If you live north of zone 7 and want to continue growing marjoram after it turns cold, take cuttings from late spring to the middle of summer to keep in indoor pots for the winter.
 Otherwise, lift plants in the fall.
 Marjoram may also be divided in the spring or fall to begin new plants.